 Local Development and Job Creation

 1st.
 Fundación Ibercaja.
-Young space of Fundación Ibercaja
+Youth Space of Fundación Ibercaja

 2nd.
 Fundación Unicaja.
 FEM CODERS MÁLAGA.
-BOOTCAMP development Website Fullstack to profit of the Association SUBURB-AID
+BOOTCAMP Fullstack Web development for Asociación Arrabal-AID

 Education and Research

 1st.
 Fundación Ibercaja.
-Prizes Educate for the Future
+Educate for the Future Awards

 2nd.
 Fundación Vital Fundazioa.
-HIBRIDALAB, Open and Transfer Innovation centre Creative of Álava
+HIBRIDALAB, Centre for Open Innovation and Creative Transfer in Alava

 Environment

 1st.
 Afundación, Obra Social ABANCA.
-Education for the sustainability
+Education for sustainability

 2nd.
 Fundación Ibercaja.
 Mobility City